New Age: Emergence and development: c. 1970–2000

 Several key events occurred, which raised public awareness of the New Age subculture: publication of Linda Goodman's best-selling astrology books Sun Signs (1968) and Love Signs (1978); the release of Shirley MacLaine's book Out on a Limb (1983), later adapted into a television mini-series with the same name (1987); and the "Harmonic Convergence" planetary alignment on August 16 and 17, 1987, organized by José Argüelles in Sedona, Arizona.
 The Convergence attracted more people to the movement than any other single event.
 Heelas suggested that the movement was influenced by the "enterprise culture" encouraged by the U.S. and U.K. governments during the 1980s onward, with its emphasis on initiative and self-reliance resonating with any New Age ideas.

 Channelers Jane Roberts (Seth Material), Helen Schucman (A Course in Miracles), J. Z. Knight (Ramtha), Neale Donald Walsch (Conversations with God) contributed to the movement's growth.
 The first significant exponent of the New Age movement in the U.S. has been cited as Ram Dass.
 Core works in the propagating of New Age ideas included Jane Roberts's Seth series, published from 1972 onward, Helen Schucman's 1975 publication A Course in Miracles, and James Redfield's 1993 work The Celestine Prophecy.
 A number of these books became best sellers, such as the Seth book series which quickly sold over a million copies.
 Supplementing these books were videos, audiotapes, compact discs and websites.
 The development of the internet in particular further popularized New Age ideas and made them more widely accessible.

 New Age ideas influenced the development of rave culture in the late 1980s and 1990s.
 In Britain during the 1980s, the term New Age Travellers came into use, although York characterised this term as "a misnomer created by the media".
 These New Age Travellers had little to do with the New Age as the term was used more widely, with scholar of religion Daren Kemp observing that "New Age spirituality is not an essential part of New Age Traveller culture, although there are similarities between the two worldviews".
+In the USA, New Age bookstores doubled during the 1980s, a few New Age radio stations (WBMW, KTWV) became popular, a special New Age music prize was introduced at The Grammys, and some large companies hired "faith healers" to cure their workers' productivity.
+The movement was very trendy, including among high-finance workers, and its success led many to bank on the trend selling development programs, with no supervisory body to regulate the accuracy or efficiency of the methods marketed.

 The term New Age came to be used increasingly widely by the popular media in the 1990s.